 Three years before Johnnie was shot, his 13-year-old daughter Pam died of a shotgun wound in that same house.
-At the time, 1981, it was ruled a suicide.
+At the time, in 1981, it was ruled a suicide.

-Miranda’s cold case
+1. Miranda Fenner’s cold case

 The small community of Laurel, Montana had not seen much violence before 1998.
 But in September of that year a woman was raped, stabbed, and left for dead with her throat slit.

 Remorse and confession

-Then, in 2016 the police of Yellowstone County received another confession.
+Then, in 2016 the police of Yellowstone County, where the murder happened, received another confession.
 A petty criminal of local extraction was confessing to two murders: Miranda’s, and the one of the raped woman.
-But the second victim was not dead, and the details he gave of Miranda’s killing were of common knowledge.
+But the second victim, which the man claimed to have killed, was not dead, and the details he gave of Miranda’s murder were of common knowledge.

-And Zachary, who in 1998 was an 18-year-old himself, was in Miranda’s video store twice the day of her murder.
+And Zachary, who when Miranda was murdered was an 18-year-old himself, was in Miranda’s video store twice the day she was killed.
 The second time, according to members of his family, he was there just minutes before she was attacked.
 The police had questioned him back then.

 According to Zachary’s account, in those days he used to steal to feed his drug habit.
-The day of the murder he was high on meth, and he went to the store that second time to rob it at gunpoint.
-Then he became afraid Miranda would recognize him, so he stabbed her.
+The day of the murder he was high on meth, and he went to the store the first time to rent movies, and the second time to rob it at gunpoint.
+After the robbery he became afraid Miranda would recognize him, so he stabbed her.